ofalk/gewusel/README.md

 ===

 Add subcamps, groups and patrols using the Django management interface.
-Let the scout masters login via Facebook, Twitter, Google (depending on your social auth configuration), give them the rights to add points (again, in the Django mangement interface) and you are ready to go.
+Let the scout masters login via Facebook, Google (depending on your social auth configuration), give them the rights to add points (again, in the Django mangement interface) and you are ready to go.